Leave It to Beaver: Premise

-Beaver's brother Wally is popular with both peers and adults, getting into trouble much less frequently.
+In its first season, Wally was in eighth grade and 12 years old, while Beaver was 7 and in second grade, a five-year age difference; in real life, the two actors were only three years apart.
+By the series' end, the boys were inexplicably only four years apart, with Wally graduating from high school and Beaver graduating from grammar school.
+Wally is popular with both peers and adults, getting into trouble much less frequently than some of the other characters.
 He letters in three sports.
 He has little difficulty attracting girlfriends, among them Mary Ellen Rogers (Pamela Baird) and Julie Foster (Cheryl Holdridge).
 His pals include the awkward Clarence "Lumpy" Rutherford (Frank Bank) and smart aleck Eddie Haskell (Ken Osmond), the archetype of the two-faced wise guy, a braggart among his peers and an obsequious yes man to the adults he mocks behind their backs.
 Eddie often picks on the Beaver.

-The family lives in the fictional town of Mayfield.
+The family lives in the town of Mayfield, Ohio.
+In the episode "The Grass is Always Greener" (Season 2, Episode 15) a major clue is seen on the side of a "Henry's Refuse" garbage truck, where the address "8102 Euclid" is seen.
+Euclid Avenue is a major thoroughfare in the Cleveland, Ohio area and Mayfield is a Cleveland suburb.
 Beaver attends Grant Ave.
-Grammar School, and Wally, Mayfield High School (after graduating from Grant Ave. in season one).
+Grammar School and Wally attends Mayfield High School (after graduating from Grant Ave. in season one).